shensimeteor/TheJobSolver/README.md

 #### Schema of each document:

 1. "_id": job id, internal job id of Indeed.com
-2. "query_keywords": this is the keyword I use to query this job.
+2. "query_keywords": this is the keyword used to query this job.
-3. "query_location": this is the location I used to query this job.  # use the "job_location" as real job location.
-This field is just what I use to query the job list in Indeed
+3. "query_location": this is the location used to query this job.  # use the "job_location" as real job location.
+This field is just what is used to query the job list in Indeed
-4. "query_jobtyp_explvl":  I selected 4 [" internship", "fulltime+entry_level", "fulltime+mid_level", "fulltime+senior_level"].
+4. "query_jobtyp_explvl":  From the selected 4 [" internship", "fulltime+entry_level", "fulltime+mid_level", "fulltime+senior_level"].
 They are combinations of job type (intern or fulltime) and experience level.
-I feel it's interesting to see how the keywords of job description might be different among different experience levels.
 5. "job_title": the job_title shown in Indeed.com job list
 6. "company": company, shown in Indeed.com job list
 7. "job_location":  location of the job, shown in Indeed.com job list